ISTE-500-501-TeamWatchHill/backend/README.md

 * Request Body:
 ```
 {
-    "_id": [String, mongo doc ID of university to be updated],
+    "id": [String, mongo doc ID of university to be updated],
     updatedData: {
         <!-- Only include data here that should be updated!
 Options Include: -->
         "description": [String, Updated university description],